Get Up-to-Speed With Taking Care of Your Taxes Online Course

 Keep track of all income, including tips—don't not assume you don't need to report tips.

-At the end of the year is a good time to assess whether you can reduce your tax liability by "spending down" the profits of your business.
-If there are charitable donations to qualified nonprofit organizations or business expenses you might have been holding off during the year, year-end is a good time to make them, because they might be eligible as tax deductions.
+The end of the year is a good time to assess whether you can reduce your tax liability by "spending down" the profits of your business.
+If there are charitable donations to qualified nonprofit organizations or business expenses you might have been holding off on during the year, year-end is a good time to make them because they might be eligible as tax deductions.